zarat/GridRuler/README.md

 # GridRuler

-Process csv files using semantic rules and scripting
+Advanced CSV file processor with custom rule evaluation and scripting support using the [ScriptStack API](https://github.com/zarat/ScriptStack)

 This is an early alpha demo in active development!